drocheam/optrace/docs/source/usage/elements.rst

    L = ot.Lens(sph1, sph2, n=n, pos=[0, 2, 10], d1=0.1, d2=0.6)

-But only as long as the surfaces don't collide.
+`...` But only as long as the surfaces don't collide.
-With a Lens object you can also access the thickness parameters:
+With a Lens object, you can also access the thickness parameters:

 .. doctest::